Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: CFG-Bench

 \subsection{Evaluation}

 We evaluate MLLM performance on CFG-Bench using a hybrid methodology.
 Close-ended tasks are measured by standard accuracy.
 For open-ended tasks, we follow~\cite{Favorbench} and use a GPT-assisted protocol to score responses on two dimensions: Correctness, which measures factual accuracy against the video, and Detailedness, which assesses descriptive richness, with the final score being their mean.
-Notably, a strict gating mechanism applies to the counterfactual tasks in Tiers 1 and 2: a response is only eligible for scoring if it first rejects the question’s false premise.
+DeepSeek-R1~\cite{guo2025deepseek} is employed in GPT-assisted evaluation and the prompt is attached in Appendix~\ref{sec:C3}.
+Notably, a strict gating mechanism applies to the counterfactual tasks in Tiers 1 and 2: a response is only eligible for scoring if it explicitly rejects or implicitly corrects the question's false premise.
 Failure to do so results in an automatic score of zero for both dimensions.
+This gating mechanism requires embodied agents to visually identify false premises before describing grounded reality, thus preventing blind compliance.